 Major indicators of abuse on examination are

 Childhood injuries resulting from falls are typically solitary and occur on the forehead, chin, or mouth or extensor surfaces of the extremities, particularly elbows, knees, forearms, and shins.
-Bruises on the back, buttocks, and the back of the legs are extremely rare from falls.
+Bruises on the buttocks and the back of the legs are extremely rare from falls.
 Fractures, apart from clavicular fracture, tibial (toddler’s) fractures, and distal radius (Colles) fracture, are less common in typical falls during play or down stairs.
-No fractures are pathognomonic of abuse, but classic metaphyseal lesions, rib fractures (especially posterior and 1st rib), and depressed or multiple skull fractures (caused by apparently minor trauma), scapular fractures, sternal fractures, and spinous processes fractures should raise concern for abuse.
+No fractures are pathognomonic of abuse, but classic metaphyseal lesions, rib fractures (especially posterior and 1st rib), and depressed or multiple skull fractures (caused by allegedly minor trauma), scapular fractures, sternal fractures, and spinous processes fractures should raise concern for abuse.

-Physical abuse should be considered when an infant who is not walking has a serious injury.
-Young infants with minor injuries to the face also should be further evaluated.
+Physical abuse should be considered when an infant who is not walking or at least cruising (ie, walking with support of objects in the environment) has a serious injury.
+Young infants with seemingly minor injuries should also be further evaluated.
 The younger infant may appear to be normal despite significant brain trauma, and inflicted acute head trauma should be part of the differential diagnosis of every lethargic infant.
-Other hints are multiple injuries at different stages of resolution or development; cutaneous lesions with patterns suggestive of particular sources of injury ( see Child Maltreatment:Physical abuse ); and repeated injury, which is suggestive of abuse or inadequate supervision.
+Other hints are multiple injuries at different stages of resolution or development; cutaneous lesions with patterns suggestive of particular sources of injury ( see Physical abuse Physical abuse ); and repeated injury, which is suggestive of abuse or inadequate supervision.

-Children < 36 mo (previous recommendation 24 mo) with possible physical abuse should undergo a skeletal survey for evidence of previous bony injuries (fractures in various stages of healing or subperiosteal elevations in long bones).
-Surveys are sometimes done on children aged 3 to 5 yr but are generally not helpful for those > 5 yr.
+Children < 36 months old (previous recommendation 24 months) with possible physical abuse should undergo a skeletal survey for evidence of previous bony injuries (fractures in various stages of healing or subperiosteal elevations in long bones).
+Surveys are rarely done on children > 3 years old.
 The standard survey includes images of the

 Evaluation focuses on general appearance and behavior to determine whether the child is failing to develop normally.
 Teachers and social workers are often the first to recognize neglect.
 The physician may notice a pattern of missed appointments and vaccinations that are not up-to-date.
 Medical neglect of life-threatening, chronic diseases, such as asthma or diabetes, can lead to a subsequent increase in office or emergency department visits and poor adherence with recommended treatment regimens.